rasmusfreund/bioinf-prog-course/book/chapters/07_organizing_your_code.md

 To *use* the function, we "call" it by writing its name followed by parentheses: `chorus()`.
 When it comes to functions, "use", "call" and "run" means the same thing.
 As you can see, we call the function twice in the rest of the code.
 Each time we do, the following happens:

-1. When a function is called each statement in the definition is executed one after the other.
+1. When a function is *called*, each statement in the definition is executed one after the other.
 If you look at the function definition, you can see that our `chorus` function has four statements.
 2. The first statement assigns a string value to the variable `line1`.
 3. The second statement assigns a string value to the variable `line2`.
 4. The third statement assigns a string value to the variable `line3`.